Observations from Seahawks rookie minicamp: D.K. Metcalf impresses on Day 1

 The limitations of a rookie minicamp — no pads, no contact — make it a prime setting for a receiver to stand out.

-But even in that context, Seahawks second-round pick D.K.
+But even with that context, Seahawks second-round pick D.K.
 Metcalf stood above the rest.

-“That guy’s a freak,’’ marveled safety Ugo Amadi, who first went against Metcalf in summer camps when each was in high school and watched again Friday as the 6-foot-4, 229-pound receiver made a leaping catch in traffic along the sidelines that served as the highlight play of Seattle’s first of three rookie minicamp practices this weekend.
+“That guy’s a freak,’’ marveled safety Ugo Amadi, who first went against Metcalf in summer camps when they were in high school.
+He was watching Friday as the 6-foot-4, 229-pound receiver made a leaping catch in traffic along the sidelines that served as the highlight play of the Seahawks’ first of three rookie minicamp practices this weekend.

-“He may be even more unique than we thought,’’ said Seahawks coach Pete Carroll after getting his first in-person look at Metcalf on a field in a Seattle uniform, wearing No. 14.
+“He may be even more unique than we thought,’’ said coach Pete Carroll after getting his first in-person look at Metcalf in a Seahawks uniform (No. 14).

-Metcalf is one of three receivers the Seahawks drafted, though for now he will be the only one on the field with fourth-round pick Gary Jennings and seventh-rounder John Ursua each nursing hamstring injuries.
-Carroll said Ursua could maybe practice but the team wants to be smart with him.
+Metcalf is one of three receivers the Seahawks drafted, though he was the only one on the field with fourth-round pick Gary Jennings and seventh-rounder John Ursua nursing hamstring injuries.
+Carroll said Ursua could practice but the team wants to be smart with him.
 Jennings, he said, needs a few more weeks to get healthy.

-But it’s Metcalf for whom there will be the highest expectations, with many pundits surprised he didn’t go in the first round and was still available at the end of the second.
+The highest expectations are for Metcalf as many pundits were surprised he didn’t go in the first round and was still available at the end of the second.

 As Carroll said, there’s a long way to go yet.

-“There has never been a guy who ran any faster who was that big and strong at the combine,’’ Carroll said of Metcalf’s 4.33 40.
+“There has never been a guy who ran any faster who was that big and strong at the combine,’’ Carroll said of Metcalf’s 4.33 40-yard draft.
 “So he’s got all those things behind him.
 Now he’s got to figure out how to play football.’’

 That was the question some had about Metcalf, noting that he only played two full seasons at Ole Miss and never had more than 39 catches in a season.
-One growing thought among scouts is that receivers who thrive in college using their athleticism to make a lot of contested catches don’t often see that skill translate to the NFL, where everyone is that much bigger, stronger and faster.
+One growing thought among scouts is that receivers who thrive in college using their athleticism to make contested catches don’t often see that translate to the NFL where everyone is that much bigger, stronger and faster.

-So what the Seahawks are looking for are signs that Metcalf can master the subtler aspects of the game to create separation and find the open spots in a defense.
+The Seahawks are looking for Metcalf to master the subtler aspects of the game, such as creating separation and finding the open spots in a defense.

-And to make it a little easier on Metcalf, for now they are limiting him to the split end position, though as Carroll notes, all receivers eventually learn all the spots.
+To make it easier on Metcalf the Seahawks are limiting him to the split-end position for now.
+As Carroll notes, all receivers learn all the spots.

 “We are going to start him where we know that he can fit right now,’’ Carroll said.
 “But we are wide open to everything.’’